serhanayberkkilic/serhanayberkkilic/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on AI, Web development<br>🌱 I’m currently learning<br>💬 Ask me about<br>⚡ Fun fact
+🔭 I’m currently working on AI, Web development<br>💬 Ask me about<br>⚡ Fun fact

 ## 🌐 Socials: